WeblateOrg/weblate/docs/admin/translating.rst

 Additional info on source strings
 ---------------------------------

-Enhance the translation process with info available in the translation files.
-This includes explanation, string priority, check flags, or providing visual context.
-All these features can be set while editing additional string info:
+Enhance the translation process by adding additional info to the strings including explanations, string priorities, check flags and visual context.
+Some of that info may be extracted from the translation files and some may be added by editing the additional string info:

 .. image:: /images/source-review-edit.png